 After my naturopathic treatments in Mexico I became super healthy in both mind and body.
 My mind would lose track of time entirely.
 Once, after a massage, the healer handed me my clothes to dress myself.
 She came back an hour later and found me standing naked in the window with all of the neighbors snickering at me below.
 I was lost in thought contemplating the psychological function of the liver and had no idea I was still on planet earth.
 The massage had had stimulated the liver and “opened it up” and I had a new vision for myself.
 To have proper form and balance in the personality it is necessary to have a very pure liver.
 Yoga makes the body pure and the mind light.
 Spiritual union with the Supreme Consciousness is the natural consequence of its appropriate practice and also the end product of human evolution.

 By the time I finally met a Huichole Maracame 2 years ago, I had already finished my personal studies with the Divine Cactus.
-I only took it 12 years ago because I had some heart pains after the experiences I wrote about in “The Possessed,” which occurred just a few months after an energetically overwhelming experience with Ramananda.
+I only took it 12 years ago because I had some heart pains after the experiences I wrote about in “The Possessed.”
 I had not tried any medicines, pharmacological nor natural, in so many years.
 Drugs and alcohol were not at all a part of my life.
 I never even considered the use of peyote as something recreational.
 Nor was it medicine, at least in the traditional sense.
 It was altogether something entirely different.
 It was very serious work.
 Peyote helps give the mind the intelligence to process memories and emotions in very deep ways.
 It has some special connection to the natural world that helps us find a harmony with it.

 Peyote also helps to awaken the kundalini.
 Many of my tantric friends said they had an unusual increase in kundalini activity.
 Due to this acceleration we all decided that one should very rarely use peyote or any other technique that accelerates the meditation process.
 Tantric meditation alone is too strong for most people, so one can only imagine what would happen by coupling tantric practice with the use of power plants like peyote.
 I don’t recommend it to anybody publicly.
 Most people aren’t psychologically prepared because they have been socialized in the matrix with little understanding of the natural and spiritual worlds.
 Even most of the teachers in the modern pseudo-shamanic power plant cults are really crazy in my opinion.
 I only tell mature people that they could benefit by trying it at least once up in the mountains with a small group of friends or family.
 If one has a sincere desire, then an adequate teacher will appear in one’s path.